0x416c616e/0x416c616e.github.io/_posts/2019-01-31-day-31-code-review-pull-requests-and-encryption.md

 ## More in-depth issues

 So far, I'd been doing pretty basic GitHub issues stuff.
 Now I add labels, lock issues, resolve them, add comments/updates, emoji reactions, etc. It seems like a lot of my issues are 'wontfix' or 'enhancement' (or both for issues I decided against implementing due to time and effort constraints).

+## Fixing templates

+I fixed some template stuff for the static site generator project.
+I also added a transparent 1x1 pixel PNG image called placeholder.png, which can be used if the user does not include a lead image for an article.

+## Trello/kanban (project management)

+I started using Trello again.
+It's a kanban board thing that helps you figure out what you need to do (low priority), what you need to do (high priority), what you're currently doing, and what's done.

+I already made a lot of good things to do in a new Trello board specifically for my 100daysofcode